SkafteNicki/dtu_mlops/README.md

 ## License

-The content of this course is free to use under the Apache 2.0 license.
+I highly value open-source, and the content of this course is therefore free to use under the Apache 2.0 license.
+If you use parts of this course in your own work, please cite using:
-To cite the course content, please use:

 ```bibtex
 @misc{skafte_mlops,